Canadian-Light-Source/sgmdata/docs/Load.md

 -----

 ### Description:
->You can find your data in the SGMLive database by using the SGMQuery module (when using the [SGM JupyterHub]( https://sgm-hub.lightsource.ca) ).
+>You can find your data in the SGMLive database by using the SGMQuery module (when using the CLS HPC, or OPIs).
 The following documentation details the keywords that you can use to customize your search.

 ### Keywords: